hamax97/hamax97.github.io/write-ups/lessons-learned-rspec.md

   Using a loose matcher makes your specs less brittle; it prevents incidental details from causing an unexpected failure.

-- Never check for a bare exception:
+- Never check for a bare exception raise:
   Always include some kind of detail—either a specific custom error class or a snippet from the message—that is unique to the specific raise statement you are testing.